The Chauffeur: Composition

 "The Chauffeur" opens with faint, high-pitched keyboard notes accented by a slight echo.
-Erlewine characterises the synths as emerging "like twinkling city lights across a desert horizon".
+Erlewine characterises the song as emerging "like twinkling city lights across a desert horizon".
+Jim Beviglia of American Songwriter described the keyboards as "eerily chirpy, to the point where this song feels like some sort of hybrid between classic '70s Bowie and '90s Radiohead".
 Around the 15-second mark, this is followed by what Ewing calls "the skronky sound of a guitar pretending to crack".
-The bass, described by Ewing as "rearing, buzzing, and purring", momentarily glitches between 1:00 and 1:08 before giving way to Le Bon's ocarina solo at 2:15, (Note: Sometimes confused with another type of flute; Dahlen refers to it as a pan flute, while Ewing and Reesman call it a synth-flute.) at which point the song shifts into a march-like section.
+The bass, described by Ewing as "rearing, buzzing, and purring", momentarily glitches between 1:00 and 1:08 before giving way to Le Bon's ocarina solo at 2:15, at which point the song shifts into a march-like section.
 Ewing compares this section to Jona Lewie's "Stop The Cavalry", but with "Lewie's smackable downtrodden mateyness switched in favour of the art-rock aloof".
-Following the solo, the bass drops out and the beats drop in, their "skinny digital tick-tock start-stop" layered with found sounds such as casino chips dropping, an ice cube cracking, and looped, warped speech.
-The ocarina solo returns for the final two minutes of the song, while Erlewine notes that the final passages feature "agile interlocking keyboard lines that almost seem playful in their spookiness".
-The song concludes with a brief fade and the sound of rustling keys, which Rhodes says represent a chauffeur's keys.
+Following the solo, the bass drops out and the beats drop in, their "skinny digital tick-tock start-stop" layered with found sounds such as casino chips dropping and looped, warped speech.
+Towards the end, the track also features cricket sounds.
+The ocarina solo returns for the final two minutes of the song, while Erlewine noted that the final passages feature "agile interlocking keyboard lines that almost seem playful in their spookiness".
+The song concludes with a brief fade and the sound of rustling keys, which Rhodes said represents a chauffeur's keys.